department-of-veterans-affairs/cql-transpiler/README.md

 ##### State

-The jinja AST does not assume any particular behavior from the State class.
+The jinja AST rendering process does not assume any particular behavior from the State class.
 The State class exists for the macro file's use.

 ##### Operator